Covers of stacky curves and limits of plane quintics: Moduli of branched covers of a stacky curve

-We can construct $X[b]$ following the method of \cite{ful.mac:94}---start with $X^b$ and the constant family $X \times X^b \to X$ and one-by-one blow up the proper transforms of the strata where the sections $\sigma_j$ coincide among themselves or coincide with the points $x_i$.
-We summarize the picture so far in the following diagram:
+We can construct $X[b]$ following the method of \cite{ful.mac:94}, which we recall briefly.
+We start with $X^b$ and the constant family $X \times X^b \to X$.
+We then successively blow up the proper transforms of the strata where the sections $\sigma_j$ coincide among themselves or coincide with the points $x_i$ to arrive at $X[b]$ and the family $Z \to X[b]$.
+We summarize the features of $X[b]$ in the following diagram: